 Train Employees

-Employees should be aware and trained for the ISO 9001 audit process and what they can expect during the audit procedure – such as employee interviews.
+Employees should be aware and trained for the ISO 9001 audit process and what they can expect during the audit procedure โ such as employee interviews.
 Additionally, training on organizational quality procedures and objectives should be an ongoing process regardless of upcoming ISO 9001 external audits.

 Maintain a Culture of Continuous Improvement

 When an organization embodies a continuous improvement culture, it translates into better performance for both the ISO certification audit and the ISO standard verification audit.
 This culture welcomes employee engagement and input into quality systems and provides new perspectives that may have been unforeseen by senior management.
+For Quality Managers tracking KPIs such as FPY, COPQ, and non-conformance rates, a continuous improvement culture ensures these metrics trend in the right direction โ well before an external auditor arrives.

 You may also be interested in: